GENERAL TERMS AND CONDITIONS

 1. Scope of Application

-1.1 The following GTC apply to all current and future legal services, including in particular representation in and out of court, advising in law matters or drafting of legal opinions under a contractual relationship (the “Mandate”) between you (the “Client”) and the Law Firm.
+1.1 The following General Terms and Conditions (the “GTC”) apply to all current and future legal services, including in particular representation in and out of court, advising in law matters or drafting of legal opinions under a contractual relationship (the “Mandate”) between you (the “Client”) and GASSER PARTNER Attorneys at Law (the “Attorneys”).
 The specific scope of the Mandate is to be separately agreed, either verbally or in writing.

 1.2 GTC of the Client do not apply to the Mandate.
 Any provisions withstanding this GTC, or any additional provisions do not influence the validity of the GTC.